Johnson vows 'long overdue' revamp of UK's post-Brexit economy - RFI

 Brexit minister David Frost admonished the "anti-transport, anti-car" lobby's "anti-growth ideologies" and "persistent miserabilism".

-Interior Minister Priti Patel used her conference speech on Tuesday to promise tougher action against climate protestors who have been blockading roads around London.
+Interior Minister Priti Patel used her own conference speech on Tuesday to promise tougher action against climate protesters who have been blockading roads around London.

 The prime minister mocked the demonstrators as "irresponsible crusties".